 Why Do Practice Test Scores Sometimes Not Match Real Test Results?

-This is a common issue, and it usually comes down to false confidence from familiar questions.
+This is a common issue and it usually comes down to false confidence from familiar questions.
+Scores can be misleading when:

-- Practice happens in a distracted environment
+- Practice happens in a distracted environment that trains shallow attention rather than the focused thinking the dmv written test demands

 How Often Are DMV Practice Tests Updated, And Does It Matter?

-Driving laws and rules change over time, especially around mobile phone use, penalties and fines, as well as graduated driver licensing rules.
+It matters more than most people realize.
+Driving laws and rules change over time — especially around mobile phone use, penalties and fines, graduated driver licensing rules, commercial driver’s license CDL requirements, and state-specific rules like California’s written test requirement for drivers aged 70 and above.
 High-quality free DMV practice tests aim to follow updates in the official handbook, though update frequency varies by provider.

 To stay accurate, look for:

-You can do a quick 2-minute check:
+You can do a quick two-minute check: